CloudLabsAI-Azure/hack-in-a-day-challenges/recruitment-interview-prep-agent/getting-started.md

 ![](./media/gs-leave-4.png)

-## Let's Get Started with Copilot Studio and Microsoft 365
+## Let's Get Started with Copilot Studio and Power Apps

 1. In the JumpVM, click on **Microsoft Edge** browser which is created on desktop.